Teany Randall: University of Georgia

 After winning a scholarship, Randall joined the varsity football squad at the University of Georgia the following year in 1921, the last year freshman were allowed to play varsity sports.
 Injuries plagued the first two years of Randall's career with the Bulldogs, but he maintained his status as a top player until his exit in 1924.
 Randall was most noted for his versatility as a student athlete, directing the university's orchestra, singing in the choir, writing poems and drawing sketches, and playing on the varsity football, baseball, and track and field teams.
 He was also tapped to join the inaugural University of Georgia swim team in 1925 while living in Jacksonville, Florida.

-Later years
+Later life

 Randall eventually removed to Springfield, Ohio, where he met and married Elizabeth Gram in 1930 while working on a musical revue together.
 Teany raised his family in Springfield and died in Piqua, Ohio, on September 12, 1965.